-Please note that the information given in Annex 1 on operational guidance is not an exhaustive list and is subject to the RUs and IMs operational context and risk assessment in their SMS.
+Please note that the information given in Annex 1 on operational guidance is not an exhaustive list

 It is given as an indication only.

 To help with compliance, references are also included pointing out to the relevant paragraphs in the TSI OPE.